keboola/ex-facebook-graph-api/README.md

 Lets say that in Facebook Graph Api every endpoint represents a node in a graph.
 Example of a node could be /me - ie user info, me/posts - ie posts of the current user.
 To get data from a particullar endpoint one can make typical REST api call GET `me/posts` or make a **nested** api call that basically allows to extract the whole subtree of a node. for example GET `me?fields=posts,comments,likes` extracts all posts comments and likes of an id(in this case it is me - current user).
 For more info see Making Nested Queries in https://developers.facebook.com/docs/graph-api/using-graph-api#reading
 #### Configuring nested query
 In configuration under parameters there is an array of `queries`(see sample configuration).
-Each query besides obvious properties `name`, `type`(currently only nested-query type), `disabled` contains object `query` with the following properties:
+Each query besides obvious properties such as `id`, `name`, `type`(currently only nested-query type), `disabled` also contains object `query` with the following properties:
 - `path` : enpoint url so the absolute url will be like graph.facebook.com/version/path.
 Typically it is endpoint **feed**.
 Can be an empty string if we want to start extracting from the "root" node that is the page itself.
 - `fields`: fields parameter of the graph api nested-query
 - `ids`: comma separated list of ids(typically page-ids) that will be prepended with path.
 It is also a parameter of graph api.
+If empty string than all ids from `accounts` object will be used.
+Can also be completely removed from the query.
 - `limit` - size of one page(response).
 Default is 25, maximum 100.
 Useful when fb api returns error that the request is "too big" - in such case use smaller limit.
 This parameter also affects the total number of request made to fb api.
 - `since` - relates to the *created_time* of **path** parameter i.e., if path is "posts" then it takes all posts with *created_time* since the specified date in **since** parameter.
 If path is empty then it does not have any effect.
 Can be specified relatively, e.g. 10 days ago.
 - `until` - same as since above but specifies date until data with *created_time* date.